dkandalov/dkandalov.github.io/_posts/2021-12-07-sane-intellij-plugin-development-with-live-plugin.md

 )
 </kotlin>

 This happens because modifying the state of a document without a write lock violates IntelliJ [Threading Rules](https://plugins.jetbrains.com/docs/intellij/general-threading-rules.html).
-I recommend reading the rules to understand the details, but overall the rules can be summarised by the following table, where `ReadAction` and `WriteAction` are classes with static `run(ThrowableRunnable)` method and in spite of the name are not related to `AnAction` class described in the section above (yes, naming is hard 🙈️).
+I recommend reading the rules to understand the details, but overall the rules can be summarized by the following table, where `ReadAction` and `WriteAction` are classes with static `run(ThrowableRunnable)` method and in spite of the name are not related to `AnAction` class described in the section above (yes, naming is hard 🙈️).

 |                   | Read       | Write       |
 | ----------------- | -----------| ----------- |